nightofdestiny/Qdr-token/README.md

 - Loyalty rewards
 - Social recognition within the ecosystem

-# Official Links
+## Official Links

-- Website: Coming Soon
+- Website: Under Development
-- X (Twitter): Coming Soon
+- X (Twitter): To Be Announced
 - Telegram: https://t.me/qdr_official

+## Disclaimer

+QDR is a community-driven social token intended for participation and engagement within its ecosystem.
+It does not represent ownership, equity, or investment in any company.